- We advise you to exercise normal safety precautions in Croatia.

-Although hostilities ended in 1995, unexploded landmines and military ordnance remain a serious problem in several parts of Croatia.
+Unexploded landmines and military ordnance remain a serious problem in parts of Croatia.
 De-mining operations will continue until at least 2019.
-Travellers in former conflict areas should not stray from known safe roads and areas.
+Travellers in former conflict areas should not stray from known safe roads and safe areas.
 According to the Croatian Mine Action Centre, suspected landmine areas are spread over the following counties: Brodsko-Posavska, Dubrovacko-Neretvanska, Karlovacka, Licko-Senjska, Osjecko-Branajska, Pozesko-Slavonska, Splitsko-Dalmatinska, Sisacko-Moslovacka, Sibensko-Kninska,Viroviticko-Pordravska, Vukovarsko-Srijemska, and Zadarska.
 You can check the latest information on known and suspected mine areas with the Croatian Mine Action Centre.

 Australians have been severely injured after jumping off rocks and cliffs into the sea along the coast of Croatia.
 Many accidents occur in Split, Dubrovnik and in the Dalmatian islands.
-Your travel insurance may not cover you if you participate in cliff jumping or diving, or engage in other dangerous activites.
-Intoxication can also void your travel insurance.
+Your travel insurance may not cover you if you participate in cliff jumping or diving, or engage in other dangerous activities.
+Being intoxicated can also void your travel insurance.
 You should carefully check the details of your insurance policy.

 Driving in Croatia can be hazardous, and traffic accidents are common.
 Individuals should exercise caution when cycling on roads in Croatia.
 For further advice, see our road travel page.

 For assistance in an emergency, dial the general emergency number 112 from anywhere in Croatia.